What must be registered?

 First determine whether the boat to be registered is "equipped for overnight accommodations".
-Boats equipped for overnight have: a bed or bunk and sanitary facilities.
-Boats may be equipped for overnight whether or not used for overnight stays.
+Boats equipped for overnight accommodations have: a bed or bunk and sanitary facilities.
+Boats may be equipped for overnight accommodations whether or not they're used for overnight stays.

 Next, determine the boat length.
 Boat length is the distance overall from the foremost part of the bow to the after most part of the stern excluding bow pulpits, swim decks, engines, props, brackets, etc. You may obtain the length of your vessel from your State Registration.

 Fee schedules require rounding upward to the next highest full foot for boats longer than 25 feet.
 Read across to find the category (equipped or not equipped).
 Read down to find the fee for the boat length.

 |Length||Equipped for Overnight||Not Equipped for Overnight|

 |Over 28'||$50 + $30 for each foot over 25'||$50 + $7.50 for each foot over 25'|

 Under Penalty of Law, Boat Registrations must conform to the actual boat length and equipment.

 All fees are deposited into the Lake George Park Trust Fund, a special fund in the custody of the State Comptroller.
 Money from the trust fund can only be used for programs to preserve the resources of the Lake and the safety of its users.

 Temporary Boat Registrations